swseighman/spring-jdbc-oracle/Readme.md

 Finally, install `kn`, see instructions here: https://knative.dev/docs/install/client/install-kn/#install-the-kn-cli

-You can check to determine if you're at the latest version or whether an upgrade might be in order:
+You can check to determine if your `minikube` is the latest version or whether an upgrade might be in order:
 ```
 minikube update-check
 ```